 - 1. Identify the contract with a customer. - 2.
 Identify the performance obligations in the contract. - 3.
 Determine the transaction price of the contract. - 4.
 Allocate the transaction price to the performance obligations in the contract. - 5.
-Recognize revenue when the performance obligations are met or delivered.
+Recognize revenue when or as the performance obligations are satisfied.